Craven Arms railway station: History

-The Shrewsbury and Hereford Railway company was the first to serve the town, arriving from the north in 1852 and completing its route through to Hereford the following year.
-The Knighton Railway constructed the first of the three branches from the main line between 1858 and 1861.
-The second branch was that of the Bishops Castle Railway which arrived in 1865 via a junction with the main line about 1 km to the north, whilst the route from Much Wenlock was completed by the Wenlock, Craven Arms and Lightmoor Extension railway in 1867 (joining the main line a few miles north of the town at Marsh Farm Junction).
-The LNWR and Great Western Railway jointly leased the main line in 1862, whilst the modest Knighton branch would eventually be extended right through to Swansea by the LNWR over the course of the next decade.
+The London and North Western Railway and Great Western Railway leased the main line jointly in 1862, whilst the modest Knighton branch would eventually be extended right through to Swansea by the LNWR over the course of the next decade.
 The Bishops Castle branch, which spent its entire existence in receivership closed in 1935.
 The Much Wenlock line by contrast would remain little altered throughout its life, although the GWR did take control of it soon after opening; its passenger trains ceased in 1951.
 The station's locomotive shed closed in 1964 and goods traffic ceased in May 1968.

 Facilities

-The station is unstaffed and now has no permanent buildings other than standard metal and plexiglass waiting shelters on each platform (the main buildings on each side having been demolished by 1972).
-A self-service ticket machine is however provided for intending passengers - this can also be used for collecting pre-paid tickets.
+The station is unstaffed and now has no permanent buildings other than standard metal and plexiglass waiting shelters on each platform; the main buildings on each side were demolished by 1972.
+A self-service ticket machine is provided for intending passengers; this can also be used for collecting pre-paid tickets.
 Train running information is offered via CIS displays, timetable posters and a customer help point on each platform.
 A footbridge links both platforms, but step-free also offered on each side - this does though require a sizeable detour via local roads if changing platforms.

+Layout

+The station has two platforms, connected by a footbridge: